 The Company assumed liabilities in the acquisition which primarily consist of accrued employee compensation and certain operating liabilities.
-The liabilities assumed in these acquisitions are included in the respective purchase price allocations above.
+The liabilities assumed in these acquisitions were included in the respective purchase price allocations above.

 Goodwill recorded in connection with the NimbeLink acquisition was \$7.1 million.
 The Company does not expect to deduct any of the acquired goodwill for tax purposes.
-Also see Note 8, Intangible Assets for further information on intangible
+Also see Note 8, Intangible Assets for further information on intangible assets related to the NimbeLink acquisition.